kreeyto/MULTIC-JET-CUDA/README.md

-# MULTIC-JET-CUDA
+# MULTIC-TS-LBM

-**MULTIC-JET-CUDA** is a GPU-accelerated simulator for multicomponent jet flows using the Lattice Boltzmann Method (LBM).
-Designed with CUDA for high performance, it supports both **D3Q19** and **D3Q27** velocity sets, simulating multiphase flows with sharp interface dynamics and configurable perturbations.
+**MULTIC-TS-LBM** is a **thread-safe**, GPU-accelerated simulator for multicomponent jet flows using the Lattice Boltzmann Method (LBM).
+Designed with CUDA for high performance, it supports **D3Q19** and **D3Q27** velocity sets for hydrodynamics, and **D3Q7** for phase-field evolution.
+The solver simulates multiphase flows with sharp interface dynamics, surface tension effects, and configurable perturbations.

 Post-processed results are exported as `.vtr` files for visualization in **ParaView**.